 - A project plan (some people prefer Gantt charts)

 And now some goodies.
-Two excellent progress reports, one for the third-year undergraduate ICT3907 and another one for postgraduate ICS5200 (MSc in AI, Big Data stream).
+A few excellent progress reports, one for the third-year undergraduate ICT3907 and another three for postgraduate ICS5200 (M.Sc. in A.I., some in the Big Data stream).
 For the latter, notice the paper format (you should keep to the templates offered by your department).
-Thanks to Sara and Joseph for these.
+Thanks to Sara, Joseph, Etienne, and Penza for these.

 Finally, keep in mind you are the manager of your own project (and not your supervisor).
 So own it!